Mobility

 The choice was another Trionic product, the Trionic Rollator Walker 14.
 This walker folds for easy carrying and weighs under 7Kg.

-This means we now have three walkers, each fulfilling a specified role, and while it may seem over-kill, we are about making life as easy as we can while we live with PD.
+This means we now have four walkers, each fulfilling a specified role, and while it may seem over-kill, we are about making life as easy as we can while we live with PD.